 So if users of a service don’t stream very much, the “per-stream rate” is higher.
 But the problem is that streaming more means people like the product and will continue to pay for music (and drive streams and money to a wider array of artists).
 If you stream very little, you are less likely to continue being a Premium subscriber, which means less money for artists.

 Building a service that inspires listeners to stream lots and lots of music each month decreases the effective “per-stream rate” on Spotify but increases total payouts.
-We believe artists care more about a larger paycheck than a higher “per-stream rate.”
+We believe a larger paycheck is more important to artists than a higher “per-stream rate.”